nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 ### Dumping modem traces over UART after capture

-The device can be configured to continuously capture modem traces to external flash memory.
-After capture, a shell command can be used to dump the stored traces over UART to the [Cellular Monitor](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop) application for storage and analysis.
+You can configure the device to continuously capture modem traces to external flash memory.
+After capture, you can use a shell command to dump the stored traces over UART using the [Cellular Monitor app](https://docs.nordicsemi.com/bundle/nrf-connect-cellularmonitor/page/index.html) for storage and analysis.

 Add to `prj.conf`: